UGent-CVAMO/bendfm/README.md

 This repository hosts **BenDFM**, a large-scale synthetic dataset of sheet metal parts designed for data-driven Design for Manufacturing (DFM) research.

-The dataset is introduced in the paper: *BenDFM: A data-driven framework and synthetic dataset for manufacturability assessment in sheet metal bending* and provides:
+The dataset is introduced in the paper: *BenDFM: A taxonomy and synthetic dataset for manufacturability assessment in sheet metal bending* and provides:

 - Geometrically diverse 3D sheet metal bending parts and their unfolded representations.
 - Rich part-level metadata.